Buderim - North

 Buderim - North shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Vocational credentials are held by 36.6% of residents aged 15+, with advanced diplomas at 12.9% and certificates at 23.7%.
-Educational participation is high, with 26.5% currently enrolled in formal education.
-This includes 9.1% in primary, 7.9% in secondary, and 4.7% in tertiary education.
+Educational participation is notably high, with 26.5% of residents currently enrolled in formal education.
+This includes 9.1% in primary education, 7.9% in secondary education, and 4.7% pursuing tertiary education.

 Frequently Asked Questions - Education